 Honduras has had a rocky history and it’s a place where, in certain parts, travellers still need to err on the side of caution.

 That doesn’t mean the country is off-limits though.
-In fact, done the right way, there are some incredible experiences awaiting you in Honduras and throughout Central America.
+In fact, done the right way, there are some incredible experiences awaiting you in Honduras.
+Just use same caution you would when touring Mexico, for example, and get ready to experience the rich culture and beautiful landscapes of this Central American country.

 3. What does Honduras mean?